landr100/may2017/SOLUTION.md

 ## Implementation

-The only external dependency is a library from github.com/gorilla/mux which is open source, i.e. not "for-pay software".
+- The only external dependency is a library from github.com/gorilla/mux which is open source, i.e. not "for-pay software".
-The main program initializes the REST API "router" and defines the three required endpoints, and then listens on port 8080.
+- The main program initializes the REST API "router" and defines the three required endpoints, and then listens on port 8080.
-The endpoint "/healthcheck" prints a JSON object to the user; this endpoint can be called at any time.
+- The endpoint "/healthcheck" prints a JSON object to the user; this endpoint can be called at any time.
-The endpoint "/dictionary" allows the user to pass in a file with the dictionary words; this should be invoked first; calling this endpoint updates a map which is used as the global dictionary.
+- The endpoint "/dictionary" allows the user to pass in a file with the dictionary words; this should be invoked first; calling this endpoint updates a map which is used as the global dictionary.
-The endpoint "/split" allows the user to pass in the concatenated list of words; it must be called after the user provides the dictionary.
+- The endpoint "/split" allows the user to pass in the concatenated list of words; it must be called after the user provides the dictionary.
-This function calls a search function which iterates over the provided input, and returns when the first match is discovered.
+- This function calls a search function which iterates over the provided input, and returns when the first match is discovered.
-Example syntax is shown below; the filename for /dictionary and /split can be sent as part of the API.
+- Example syntax is shown below; the filename for /dictionary and /split can be sent as part of the API.
-There is a limit provided so that the recursion does not loop forever; the idea of "when to stop trying" is based on iteration.
+- There is a limit provided so that the recursion does not loop forever; the idea of "when to stop trying" is based on iteration.
-If the input provided does not have any combination of words in the dictionary, a simple message like "search for ... did not return results" is displayed.
+- If the input provided does not have any combination of words in the dictionary, a simple message like "search for ... did not return results" is displayed.
-Most likely the algorithm runs in O(N\*\*2) time so that could be used as a bound for termination if the input has no matches.
+- Most likely the algorithm runs in O(N\*\*2) time so that could be used as a bound for termination if the input has no matches.
-Any endpoint besides the ones listed above will result in a 404 message (page not found).
+- Any endpoint besides the ones listed above will result in a 404 message (page not found).

 ## Verification

+For simplicity, the input files "words.txt" and "concatenated.txt" that were provided in the tar file are copied to the top level directory.

 ### Testing using command-line (curl)